 - Industry/Department: CRM, IT, marketing and sales, finance, production, supply chain, retail, HR.

 Why embedded BI?

-You may have created a perfect dashboard to take full advantage of your data.
-Meanwhile, with embedded BI analytics, you can also drive traffic to that dashboard.
+A perfect dashboard can take full advantage of your data.
+Meanwhile, embedded analytics can drive great traffic to that dashboard.
 The major forces driving the embedded analytics market are below,